Have Mercy on the Criminal: Performances

 Bootleg sources prove that it was performed months before the album's release, with the earliest recording being from November 1972.
 It was performed at practically each show on his 1973 tours, occasionally in 1975.
 For his 1980 tour, it was a staple, being played during the latter half of every show.
 It was performed on and off in 1984 as well, and in 1986, with the Melbourne Symphony Orchestra.
 A live performance was included on the 1987 album Live in Australia with the Melbourne Symphony Orchestra.
 As with other songs performed at those shows, it also received performances during his 1988–89 World Tour.
 It was performed in 1995 in the Netherlands, and on his 2002 tour as a staple.
 It made a brief return in the summer of 2004 during his second orchestral tour.
-He sparsely performed the song in the 2010's.
+He sparsely performed the song in the 2010s.
 During the 2022 leg of the Farewell Yellow Brick Road tour, the song was brought back and played regularly at every show.